Kaftan: History

-According to Encyclopedia of Islam, this fashion came up quite early among Arabs under the influence of Persian fashions.
-In Arabic, the word khaftān is used just like in Persian.
-It is described as a long robe as far as the calves sometimes or just under the knee.
-It is open at the front and the sleeves are slight cut at the wrists or even as far as to the middle of the arms.
+The origins of the kaftan are uncertain, but it is believed to have first appeared in ancient Mesopotamia.
+It is described as a long robe as far as the calves sometimes or just under the knee, and is open at the front and the sleeves are slight cut at the wrists or even as far as to the middle of the arms.

-D'Arvieux in his travels in the 17th century mentions Syrian Amirs and Bedouin Sheikhs wearing the kaftan as winter garments.
+The word "kaftan" derives from the Old Turkic word "ḳaftān" meaning "robe."
+This word may be derived from the Old Turkic word "kap-ton" meaning "bag garment".
+"Doerfer, Türk. und Mong.
+Elementen im Neupersisch p.
+3:185 ff." argues that the word is a Turkish loanword into Persian and Arabic.

 Abbasid era

 During the Islamic golden age of the Abbasid era, the cosmopolitan super-culture spread far and wide to Chinese emperors, Anglo-Saxon coinage, but also in Constantinople too (current day Istanbul).
-They were mimicking and imitating Baghdadi culture (capital of the Abbasids).
+They were mimicking and imitating Baghdad culture (capital of the Abbasids).

-In the 830s, Emperor Theophilus, who fought the Arabs on the battlefield and built a Baghdad-style palace near the Bosporus, went about à l'arabe in kaftans and turbans.
-Even as far as the streets of Ghuangzhou during the era of Tang dynasty, the Persian kaftan was in fashion.
+In the 830s, Byzantine Emperor Theophilus, who fought the Abbasids on the battlefield and built a Baghdad-style palace near the Bosporus, went about in kaftans and turbans.
+Even as far as the streets of Ghuangzhou during the era of Tang dynasty, the Abbasid kaftan was in fashion.

 The kaftan became a luxurious fashion, a richly styled robe with buttons down the front.
-The caliphs wore elegant kaftans made from silver or gold brocade and buttons in the front of the sleeves.
-The caliph al-Muqtaddir (908–932) wore a kaftan from silver brocade Tustari silk and his son one made from Byzantine silk richly decorated or ornamented with figures.
-The kaftan was spread far and wide by the Abbasids and made known throughout the Arab world.
+The Caliphs wore elegant kaftans made from silver or gold brocade and buttons in the front of the sleeves.
+The Caliph al-Muqtaddir (908–932) wore a kaftan from silver brocade Tustari silk and had his son one made from Byzantine silk richly decorated with figures.
+The kaftan was spread far and wide by the Abbasids and made known throughout the Middle East and North Africa.